 Chipping away at barriers, delicately

-Die Beautiful, a film from the Philippines, treats with empathy the facets of a transgender woman’s life
+Die Beautiful from the Philippines treats with empathy the facets of a transgender woman’s life

 Four years ago, a transgender woman was murdered by an American military man in the Philippines.
 The only reason for the murder was her gender.
 That murder set film-maker Jun Robles Lana, himself a member of the LGBT community, thinking on the prejudice and hatred that leads to such incidents.
 The film Die Beautiful, the result of that thought process, does not involve a murder, rather it is the sensitive portrayal of a transgender woman, whose spirit remains alive even in her death.